Disaster Relief – COVID-19 Relief Fund Grants

-Hosted by the Community Foundation of Southern Indiana, the Disaster Relief – COVID-19 Response Fund will award one-time grants on a rolling basis to non-profits whose operations in support of seniors, children, immigrants, workers and other vulnerable populations have been stressed by the outbreak.
+Hosted by the Community Foundation of Southern Indiana, the COVID-19 Relief Fund awards one-time grants on a rolling basis to non-profits whose work in support of seniors, children, immigrants, workers and other vulnerable populations have been stressed by the outbreak.
 The Fund is designed to be adaptable in its goals and focus, which will evolve as community members and nonprofits in our region share their needs.

-To be considered for a grant from the COVID-19 Response Fund at the Community Foundation of Southern Indiana, please review the information below.
+To be considered for a grant from the COVID-19 Relief Fund at the Community Foundation of Southern Indiana, please review the information below.

 Note: We will update the fund information frequently, especially as the impacts of the coronavirus pandemic rapidly over time.
 The FAQs below highlight the current focus and restrictions on grant eligibility.

-Given the immediate needs within our Clark and Floyd County service area, the Fund is currently focused on providing support grants to 501c3 nonprofits whose operations address the basic needs of vulnerable populations that are under additional strain due to the pandemic as well as to small businesses adversely impacted by cancellations and closures due to COVID-19.
-Grants for small business assistance for businesses in both Clark and Floyd County will be made through the Small Business Emergency Loan Fund at Caesar’s Foundation of Floyd County.
-Learn more about the Small Business Emergency Loan Program here.
+Given the immediate needs within our Clark and Floyd County service area, the Fund is currently focused on providing support grants to 501c3 nonprofits that address the basic needs of vulnerable populations under additional strain due to the pandemic as well as to small businesses adversely impacted by cancellations and closures due to COVID-19.
+Grants will also support operational needs exacerbated by the COVID pandemic (lack of fundraising events, need to hire more staff, using more resources to address needs, etc.).

 To limit the burden on nonprofits, we are using a short, informal application at this time.
-Interested nonprofits are asked to fill out a short form providing basic information about your organization and work to address the basic needs of vulnerable populations impacted by the pandemic.
+Interested nonprofits should fill out a short form providing basic information about your organization and work to address the basic needs of vulnerable populations impacted by the pandemic.
+Please note that applying for and receiving a COVID-19 Relief Grant will not disqualify you from being able to apply for other future grant opportunities available through the Community Foundation’s Community Grants Program.

 We encourage you to complete this form if you are a 501c3 nonprofit organization that is providing coronavirus related relief to Clark and Floyd counties’ most vulnerable populations including seniors, children, residents without access to paid sick days, healthcare and gig economy workers, communities of color, immigrants and people with disabilities.